Akynna/InteractiveGame/ProcessBook/process_book.md

 ## Inspirations

 Similar experiences already exists in the industry of gaming.
-A lot of people have been reading _**Choose Your Path Story Books**_ since their childhood and now this concept has been transformed into video games.
+A lot of people have been reading _**Choose Your Path Story Books**_ since their childhood and now this concept has been transferred by many developers into video games.
 What makes this kind of entertainment so popular is the possibility to test different scenarios and see their consequences.

 A lot of games that I have experienced inspired me for this project.